Marston village is situated approximately 1 mile north east from Northwich town centre.

 Marston is blessed with being surrounded by 350 hectares of vibrant parkland with some wonderful wildlife, which can be easily accessed by the general public.

 It’s distinctive flora and fauna has been influenced by the areas heritage, with many rare and unusual species thriving on this legacy.

-If you wish to find out more about the wildlife in the area or obtain maps for local walking and cycling routes, please click on the images above and you will be directed to The Northwich Woodlands website.
+If you wish to find out more about the wildlife in the area or obtain maps for local walking and cycling routes, please below and you will be directed to The Northwich Woodlands website.

 In 1670 at Marbury Estate while prospecting for coal, rock salt was discovered and the regions history in the salt industry began.
 A large number of small salt mines also known as rock pits or top bed mines appeared around the Northwich area.

 In 1781 a lower bed of rock salt was discovered in Marston by boring through the sole of Marston Old Mine, after this discovery all new mines were sunk to the lower bed.